yume-24/expertise_conversation/README.md

 ## Reorganization validation (2026-09-15)

 Both paper notebooks completed in fresh kernels from their new directory: 105 conversations across 21 videos, eight converged mixed models, and 999 bootstrap replicates per expertise test.
-The rebuilt transcript-based output differs from the historical export in 12 total utterance counts; the historical export cannot be reproduced exactly from the current input/preparation combination.
-The cause is not attributed to a specific earlier edit.
 Metric definitions were retained, and historical outputs were not overwritten.

+The transcripts were revised before the notebook reorganization, including changes to utterance boundaries.
+All 105 historical conversation counts match the transcript version in commit `38b08b9` (2026-08-14).
+The revised transcripts in commit `dd914b9` (2026-08-23) account for the different utterance counts in 12 conversations.
+These differences reflect transcript revisions, not utterances lost during notebook reorganization.
+Historical exports represent the earlier transcript version; the rebuilt paper outputs use the revised transcripts.

 The comparison is saved in `outputs/paper/reorganization_comparison.csv`.
 The BH-significance pattern is unchanged: centroid distance and PR pass in both specifications, median radial distance only with count adjustment, and q90 only without adjustment.
 Numerical estimates and some p-values differ.
 Use the new manifests to identify precisely which inputs underlie future results.

+Outstanding transcript check: `data/wired/wired_crispr/wired_crispr_16.csv` has a mismatched closing quote on physical line 6 that causes the CSV parser to absorb the next speaker row into the same utterance.
+Physical lines 13–14 also contain repeated wording that should be checked against the source video.
+These issues have not yet been corrected; resolve them and rerun both paper notebooks before final reporting.
+The validation results above describe the inputs before those corrections.

 ## Plot styling